MRCIEU/PHESANT/README.md

 3. ordering - Any needed corrections for the numeric ordering of a data codes specified by Biobank.
 This field is only used for data codes specified as ordinal in the ordinal column.
 For example, data code [100001](http://biobank.ctsu.ox.ac.uk/showcase/coding.cgi?id=100001) has values half, 1 and 2+ coded as 555, 1 and 200, respectively.
 We need the 'half' value to be less than the '1' value, so we change the order to '555|1|200'.
 NB: if this column is used then, if any value is not included it is set to NA (so this field can be used to remove and reorder values at the same time).
 4. reassignments - Any value changes that are needed.
 For example, in data code [100662](http://biobank.ctsu.ox.ac.uk/showcase/coding.cgi?id=100662), the values
 7 and 6 may be deemed equal (both representing 'never visited by friends/family' so we can set '7=6' to reassign the value 7 to the value 6.
+5. default_value - A default value assigned to, where a categorical is not explicitly stated (e.g value zero in field [100200](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=100200).
+6. default_value_related_field - The field used to determine which participants are assigned the default value.
+All participants with a value in the field stated here, and with no value for a field with this data code, are assigned the default value.

+Example of default value:
+In the data code information file we specify default_value=0 and default_value_related_field=20080 for data code 100006.
+Field [100200](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=100200), for example, has data code 100006.
+Therefore all participants with a value for field 20080, but with no value in field 100200, are assigned value 0 for field 100200.
+Intuitively, all participants who have answered the 24-hour recall diet questionnaire have a value in field 20080, an therefore we assume that they have opted for none for field 100200 (although this information is not explicitly stored in this field).
+The Biobank documentation for the "Online 24-hour dietary recall questionnaire" [here](http://biobank.ctsu.ox.ac.uk/showcase/refer.cgi?id=118240) explains instructions to participants either ticking 'none' or just skipping and 'none' being inferredthis.

 #### Variable information file